 To connect your Google account to Integromat, follow the general instructions Connecting to services.
 After you click the Create a connection button, Integromat will redirect you to the Google website where you will be prompted to grant Integromat access to your account:

 Here, allow the access by clicking the Allow button.
 Afterwards, you will be redirected back to the Integromat administration.
-Now you can create scenarios containing modules from the Google Sheets package.
+Now you can continue creating your scenario.

 Example: Suppose, you have at your disposal a file containing among other characteristics, names of people, their age (column age) and height (column height).
 Let´say you want to select all people who are over 25 years, with a height of maximum 185 cm and named Petr or Karel (column name).
 The filter below selects only data that meet these criteria.